Lucknow ArchitectureLucknow HistoryLucknow LandmarksLucknow TourismLucknow-Travel

 The place was also the strong citadel of Prince Birjis Qadr and Begum Hazrat Mahal during the Uprising of 1857.
 The kothi was attacked by the British troops under the leadership of General Outram.
 Nearly, five hundred mutineers were killed and all their arms and ammunition were captured at Musa Bagh.

 Strangely enough, the Uprising of 1857 both started and concluded at the Musa Bagh.
 During the rebellion, the 7th Awadh Irregular Cavalry was based at Musa Bagh.
 According to some historical narrations, some soldiers of the 7th Awadh Irregular Cavalry refused to bite the cartridges sealed with cows’ fat citing religious reasons.
 Sir Henry Lawrence is said to have ordered that all their arms be confiscated if the soldiers refused to use these cartridges.
-Events began to unfold at the Musa Bagh after this incident.
+Events began to unfold at the Bagh after this incident.

 During the struggle of Uprising of 1857 at Musa Bagh, Captain Wales of the British Regiment was fatally injured and died on 21st March 1858.
 He is buried within the premises of Musa Bagh Kothi and an enclosure is made for his mazar (grave).
 As an act of reverence or religious myth, local people offer wine, meat and even cigarettes on the mazar of Captain Wales when their personal wishes are fulfilled.